 - Cooking spatula (to flip the pancakes)

-The pro secret: Electric griddle
+The pro secret 2: Electric griddle

 Just like the oven plays a HUGE role in making amazing cakes or cookies, the pan makes a drastic difference in making the perfect souffle pancakes.
-I'm actually in the phase of feeling the pain after finding out the oven in our new house bakes them wrong!

 You may see workers at souffle pancake shops cooking pancakes with huge commercial griddles.
 They are like a Rolls-Royce for cooking pancakes.
-They control and maintain the temperature perfectly, unlike regular frying pans with the stove.
+They control and maintain the temperature perfectly, unlike regular frying pans on the stove.
 Regular electric griddles at home size also do a great job.
 Use it if you already have it at home.

-📌 Step-By-Step Instructions To Make Souffle Pancakes
+How To Make Fluffy Souffle Pancakes

 Making the pancake batter

-- As preparations, scale all the ingredients and set all the tools ready.
+- Prepare all the ingredients and tools:

 - Sift cake flour and salt together.